carleton-cs-energy-analytics/marthas-dashboard/docs/database/database_structure.md

   * Units tells us what units that float represents (degrees F, angle open).
   * Factor tells us how far to the left we should move the decimal (multiple by 10^factor) when we take the value out of the table - this is used to make every PointValue an integer
 * If it is enumerated,
-  * units tells us what the indices in the PointValues table's PointValue column should be interpreted as (0 = OFF, 1 = ON).
+  * Units tells us what the indices in the PointValues table's PointValue column should be interpreted as (0 = OFF, 1 = ON).
   * Factor is null